rupeshtiwari/rupeshtiwari.github.io/_posts/2022-04-16-microsoft-azure-support-plans-basics.md

 **Question:** If a customer purchased the Premier Azure support plan, do they receive onsite support? \
 **Correct Answer:** yes

+**Question:** If a customer purchased the Developer Azure support plan, do they receive support for non-Microsoft technologies that run on Azure platforms, like Linux? \
+**Correct Answer:** yes

 ## References

+Please dive deeper and click on below links to learn more about the support plan offered by Microsoft Azure team.

 - [Compare all Microsoft Support Plans](https://azure.microsoft.com/en-us/support/plans/){: .btn .btn--info}
 - [Premier Support for Partners](https://partner.microsoft.com/en-US/support/microsoft-services-premier-support){: .btn .btn--info}